Ada-Developers-Academy/core-unit-3/more-neat-css-things/more-selectors.md

 We can write CSS selectors that select elements based on their relationship to other elements in HTML.

 For example, we can write a CSS selector that says, "Please select and apply these styles to every `li` element that is nested inside a `ul` element.
-These styles should _not_ be applied if the `li` element is _not_ inside of a `ul` element."
+These styles should _not_ be applied if the `li` element is _not_ inside a `ul` element."

 The syntax for writing this is: